amrilsyaifa/elevenia-clone/README.md

 ## Issue Fething Data

-If have trouble with fetching data, because this app using cors proxy, you shout get permission from web app cors, paste / [click](https://cors-anywhere.herokuapp.com/corsdemo) this link to yout browser, and press `Request temporary access to the demo server`
+If have trouble with fetching data, because this app using cors proxy, you should get permission from web app cors, paste / [click](https://cors-anywhere.herokuapp.com/corsdemo) this link to yout browser, and press `Request temporary access to the demo server`

 ```
 https://cors-anywhere.herokuapp.com/corsdemo